n-tasnim/GNN-BERT-Music-Context/README.md

 1.  **Music tag understanding with DistilBERT**
 2.  **Graph-based music genre classification with GraphSAGE**
-3.  **GNN--BERT multimodal fusion using cross-attention**
+3.  **GNN-BERT multimodal fusion using cross-attention**
-4.  **Cross-modal graph--text retrieval using a contrastive dual encoder**
+4.  **Cross-modal graph-text retrieval using a contrastive dual encoder**

 The project uses **GTZAN** for audio/graph experiments and **MusicCaps**